AndrejSzasz/SportsBook/README.md

 # SportsBook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5 and is currently on 8.3.6

-There is a live demo available at https://andrejepam.github.io/SportsBook/
+There is a live demo available at https://andrejszasz.github.io/SportsBook/

 ## Development server